Special metrics and scales in parabolic geometry: Contact Legendrean geometry

 provide non-trivial solutions of (\ref{cf_einstein}) with~$\lambda=0$.
 More interesting is a particular model of the form D.7.
 Specifically, we may take the contact form $\sigma\equiv du-p\,dx-q\,dy$ with

 in local co\"ordinates $(x,y,u,p,q)$.
-It turns out that this produces a non-trivial solution to (\ref{cf_einstein}) with $\lambda\equiv 1$.
+This produces a non-trivial solution to (\ref{cf_einstein}) with $\lambda\equiv -1/3$.
 We remark that the computations here are carried out using {\sc Maple}, which is able to deal with all models from \cite{DMT} save for D.6-3\@.
 Even choosing an explicit parameter, this model remains intractable (with our current program/implementation).
+The computations themselves are unilluminating and hence omitted.